 The storage mechanism of SQL and Microsoft SQL Server are same.
 They both are Relational Database Management System.
 They both store data in form of rows and columns.
 They both store structured data.
 Any database developer working on SQL can easily accept Microsoft SQL Server.
 They have similar codes to query, process and analyze data.
 Microsoft SQL Server is more technically advanced comparing SQL.
 It got better management to interact with the data.

 SQL is a language while Microsoft is a world-leading company whose SQL product is Microsoft SQL Server.
 Microsoft SQL Server is fast and stable.
 The engine offers the ability to adjust and track performance levels, which can reduce resource use.
 Microsoft SQL Server allows you to access visualizations on mobile devices.
 It works very well and suited with other Microsoft products.
 There are many different versions of Microsoft SQL Server, catering for different workloads and demands.

-This has been a guide to Is SQL A Microsoft.
-Here we discuss the basic concepts of SQL like different products of SQL, Different version of SQL, different versions, etc. You can also go through our other suggested articles –
+This has been a guide to Is SQL Microsoft.
+Here we discuss the basic concepts of SQL like different products of SQL, different version of SQL, importance of SQL etc. You can also go through our other suggested articles –